Moustapha Salifou: Later career

 Salifou remained a free agent until November 2011, when he signed a two-year deal with 1.
 FC Saarbrücken.
 He took the number 16 shirt on arrival at the German club.
 He made his début for the team as an 80th-minute substitute for Marcel Ziemer in a 3–1 win over Kickers Offenbach on 26 November 2011.
 He scored his first goal for Saarbrücken in a 5–2 win over former club Rot-Weiß Oberhausen on 10 December.
 He was released by Saarbrücken at the end of the season.
 Despite not being registered to a club, Salifou continued to represent Togo internationally and had been linked with a transfer to former club FC Wil.

 On 1 March 2014, Salifou signed for German club Rosenheim of the Regionalliga Bayern, the fourth tier of German football.
 After making his début against SV Heimstetten, Salifou went on to make 11 appearances for the club in the 2013–14 season including three assists and one goal against TSV 1860 Munich II.

 Salifou joined Türkspor Augsburg in 2015, playing in the Landesliga Bayern-Südwest.
 In early 2016 he was banned for eight matches for shouting at a referee during a match.
 In August 2021, he announced in an interview, his intention to retire at the end of the 2021–22 season.

+Salifou joined German amateur Kreisklasse club RB Petrolspor München for the 2024–25 season.